CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_custom_data_type_definition.html.markdown

                 (Array of schema.TypeString) -
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `selector`:(string) Field to hold an Intersight API along with an optional filter to narrow down the search options.
+  + `selector_property`:(HashMap) - Selector properties to define HTTP method and 'body' in case of upsert operation.
+This complex property has following sub-properties:
+    + `body`:(JSON as string) Content of the request body to send for POST request.
+    + `method`:(string) The HTTP method to be used.* `GET` - The HTTP GET method requests a representation of the specified resource.* `POST` - The HTTP POST method sends data to the server.
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `value_attribute`:(string) A property from the Intersight object, value of which can be used as value for referenced input definition.

 ### [workflow.PrimitiveDataType](#argument-reference)